Tyynenmerenkatu 2, 00220 Helsinki

 Previously, we have enjoyed a lunch at the very cool Cargo cafe near the hotel, which had to shut down this year and that’s sad.
 Clarion’s own restaurant was closed when we checked and we have never eaten there.
 Here are a few nice options you can find nearby in Helsinki:

 Elfant Coffee & Wine is another restaurant where we enjoyed vegan Poke Bowls + miso soup lunch along with great coffee.
-They were closed this time 🙁 So we just got take-away from Green Hippo Cafe in Punavuori district, also not too far, serves up some good food like the Zen Buddha bowl.
-We had that and some avo toast.
+They were closed this time so we got take-away from Green Hippo Cafe in Punavuori, not too far.
+We had a Buddha bowl and Avo toast.
 Yes Yes Yes is also a fine option.
 Mount Kailash Nepalese restaurant, near Clarion has many veggie options.